 - Faster healing

 - Faster recovery

-The excess skin is marked off with Pitanguy marking clamps, which allow precise removal of excess skin.
+The excess skin is marked off with Pitanguy marking clamps, which allow precise reduction of excess skin.

 Abdominal muscles are sutured together to reconstruct the integrity of the abdominal wall and bring in the waist.
 These sutures are placed in the midline with knots buried deep to prevent artificial-looking bumps.

 A new belly button is made, and the skin is closed in layers with absorbable sutures.
-This method of closure leaves a smaller scar and eliminates hash marks common in the removable-suture procedures.
+This method of closure leaves a smaller scar and reduces hash marks common in the removable-suture procedures.